nihedon/sd-webui-weight-helper/README.md

 - Display of UNet, Dyn, Start, and Stop sliders.
 - Setting of minimum, maximum, and step values for each weight slider.
 - Detailed settings for LBW's Lora and Lyco blocks.
+- Option to display or hide previews, and settings for preview size and position.
+- Settings for block weight segmentation.

 ## Guaranteed Operating Environment